Sinking of ARA General Belgrano: Rescue operation

 The Piedra Buena and the Hipólito Bouchard did not detect the situation on the General Belgrano due to a power failure caused by the first torpedo explosion, which disabled radio communication, and poor visibility conditions that obscured the cruiser's lights.
 Additionally, evidence suggested that the group had been attacked by a submarine, as the Hipólito Bouchard reported an impact consistent with a torpedo explosion.
 However, the ships were unable to detect Conqueror with their sonars, likely due to the technological capabilities of the British submarine.
 As Conqueror executed evasive maneuvers and distanced itself from the site of the attack, the two destroyers initially moved towards the mainland, (Note: Explosions felt by the crew of HMS Conqueror after the attack led the British to believe that the Argentine destroyers had deployed depth charges in response.
 However, in 2000, the captain of the ARA Hipólito Bouchard, Washington Barcena, stated that no depth charges had been dropped and that the explosions experienced by the crew of Conqueror were likely caused by the General Belgranos boilers detonating.) delaying their realization of the incident involving the General Belgrano.
 At 17:00, the cruiser's radar echo disappeared from the screens, signaling a likely sinking.
 Upon receiving the information, the command of FT 79 directed the Piedra Buena to return to the last known position of the General Belgrano, while the Hipólito Bouchard maintained a position at a distance.
-Additionally, the ARA Francisco de Gurruchaga was dispatched to the operations area.
+Additionally, ARA Francisco de Gurruchaga was dispatched to the operations area.